Spoowy63/Decrypt-XOR-ted2-MM/README.md

 # READ THIS:
-**This decryption tool is for people who used this to encrypt their offsets: https://github.com/joeyjurjens/Theos-Tweak-XOR-ing  or the encrypted version of Joeys mod menu**
+* **This decryption tool is for people who used this to encrypt their offsets: https://github.com/joeyjurjens/Theos-Tweak-XOR-ing  or the encrypted version of Joeys mod menu**
+* Don't forget to change cryptBaseOne and cryptBaseTwo inside of ***Decrypt.py*** to match cryptBaseOne and cryptBaseTwo inside of the ***encrypt.py*** file that joey made

 # HOW TO USE:
 1. download Decrypt.py and paste it inside your project